keptn/enhancement-proposals/text/0026-infoSLO-when-no-data.md

 ## Motivation

-* An SLI does not always provide metric values resutling in a faling SLO since data is expected.
-If an SRE knows the reason why the SLI is not providing data and this situation can be accpeted, he/she wants to ignore the SLO if no data is available.
+* An SLI does not always provide metric values resulting in a failing SLO since data is expected.
+If an SRE knows the reason why the SLI is not providing data and this situation can be accepted, he/she wants to ignore the SLO if no data is available.
 In other words, an SLO should be configurable to not check the criteria if no data is available.

 ## Explanation